-If you’re ready to test, you can sign up for an Appenate trial here and get 30 days free – with free training and customer support included.
+If you’re ready to test, you can sign up for an Appenate trial here for free – with free training and customer support included.

 We’re also passionate about the environment and are planning great incentives in that department.
 For now, however, feel free to give our going paperless guide a read – especially if you’d like to lower your environmental footprint.

 For any questions, please feel free to contact us or drop a comment below.